-Gains from the disposal of immovable property consisting of land or land and buildings are exempt from CGT.
+Gains from the disposal of immovable property consisting of land or land and buildings acquired during the period 16 July 2015 up to 31 December 2016 are exempt from CGT.

 Permanent establishment abroad

 Profits from a permanent establishment maintained abroad are generally exempt from tax in Cyprus.